Low-Code application development

-What is low code?Low code is a software development method for creating interfaces and applications with the aid of simple visual and model-based elements.
-Using a low-code platform, it is possible to use graphical modeling methods to create both processes and interfaces.
-This means that low code partially or entirely replaces the classic programming approach of line-based coding.
+Low-Code is a software development method for creating interfaces and applications using simple visual and model-based elements.
+With a Low-Code platform, it is possible to create both processes and interfaces using graphical modeling methods (drag & dop).
+In this way, Low-Code partially or completely replaces the classic programming approach of line-based coding.

-Unlike traditional line-based coding, low code makes it possible for so-called "citizen developers" to create applications.
-Thanks to the processes and the visual presentation of complex relationships, IT and other specialized departments can work together more efficiently.
-Companies that use low code thus develop software in a faster and more goal-oriented way.
+In contrast to traditional line-based coding, Low-Code also enables so-called "citizen developers" to create applications.
+Thanks to the comprehensible visual representation of even complex relationships in processes, IT and other specialist departments can collaborate more efficiently.
+Companies that use Low-Code thus develop software faster and in a more targeted manner.

-Software developers, back-end developers, and specialists from the IT industry are in higher demand than ever.
-As a result, many manufacturing companies (for example) are increasingly hiring their own software developers to become less dependent on software suppliers.
+Software developers, back-end developers and specialists from the IT industry are more in demand than ever.
+For example, many manufacturing companies are now increasingly hiring software developers themselves in order to be less dependent on software suppliers.

-Low-code platforms not only help accelerate processes in software development; they also provide enormous benefits in end-to-end digitalization and the partial or full automation of processes.
-IT and other specialized departments can use them to sketch out processes, create workflows, and design interfaces.
-The low-code process also makes it easy to integrate these interfaces and applications.
+Low-code platforms not only accelerate software development, they also provide enormous advantages in end-to-end digitization and the partial or complete automation of processes.
+IT and other specialist departments can use them to outline processes, create workflows and design interfaces.
+The Low-Code approach also makes it easy to integrate these interfaces and applications.

-Once interfaces and applications have been developed on a low-code platform, they have to be integrated into an existing IT environment in the right way.
-Otherwise, there is a risk of application-specific silos that will give rise to shadow IT.
-Modern low-code platforms facilitate both the development and integration of applications.
-The advantage of low-code platforms is that the process is always the same.
-They also facilitate the development of both interfaces and services.
+Once interfaces and applications have been developed on a Low-Code platform, they must be meaningfully integrated into the existing IT landscape.
+Otherwise, there is a risk of application-specific silos leading to shadow IT.
+Modern Low-Code platforms facilitate both the development and integration of applications.
+The advantage of Low-Code platforms is that the same procedure can be used over and over again.

 Our customers face the challenge of having to develop more and more applications in ever shorter cycles.
-The time-to-market for new digital solutions is essential to satisfying the requirements of complex business environments.
-To that end, anything from simple workflows to highly complex company applications can be developed and rolled out with the aid of the Scheer PAS Platform.
+The so-called "time-to-market" for new digital solutions is essential to meet the requirements of complex business environments.
+With the help of the Scheer PAS Platform, simple workflows up to highly complex enterprise applications can be developed and rolled out.

-Many low-code platforms are limited in terms of the level of complexity they can handle.
-For companies that can't afford to compromise on performance or accept design restrictions in their critical applications, Scheer PAS Low-Code enables seamless implementation through the classic process of pro-code development.
-In other words, you can start developing applications in Scheer PAS using a low-code approach and then employ more complex features in pro-code development.
+Many Low-Code platforms are limited in terms of the level of complexity they can handle.
+For organizations that cannot afford to compromise on performance or accept limitations in the design of their critical applications, Scheer PAS Low-Code enables seamless implementation through the classic process of Pro-Code development.
+In other words, you can start developing applications in Scheer PAS with a Low-Code approach and later add more complex features using Pro-Code development.

 Model-based implementation of entire projects on one platform.